 Students in the LLM program complete at least twenty-four credits hours in order to earn the LLM degree.
 This generally occurs within one academic year.
 Three courses are designed specifically for LLM students and are required to complete the program:

-Introduction to U.S. Law.
+Introduction to Law.
 All students in the program earn one credit hour by participating in this intensive course, which occurs immediately preceding the start of regular semester course work.
 This course provides a high-level introduction to the structure of the U.S. government, foundational legal concepts, and the case law and statutory components of the U.S. legal system.
 The course also familiarizes students with how to prepare for and participate most fully in courses at the College of Law.
+Students will receive an indication of “S – satisfactory” or “U-unsatisfactory” on their transcript upon completion of this program.

 Legal Research & Writing for LLM Students.
 This three-credit course is similar to our traditional legal research & writing course, designed, however, to meet the needs of non-native English speakers.
 It is designed to help students develop the written communication skills, research skills, and persuasion strategies needed in both law school and professional practice as a lawyer.